Bush to Beach

 After some intense driving days and safaris, it's time to utterly relax by the sea.

 Watamu is a well-developed resort town, offering plenty of excellent restaurants and accommodations that cater to every budget.
 Watamu consists of several bays with white sandy beaches.
-There is a big Italian community here.
-They used to reside in nearby Malindi village, but over the years, they have favored Watamu instead.
-Many Italians have started businesses, so you shall be treated to good Italian coffee, ice cream, and pasta dishes.
+For more information, check our Travel Blog on the best beaches in Kenya

 Watamu offers world-class diving opportunities.
-Watamu is home to 20 prime diving locations, all within less than 30 minutes from the main beach town.
-The diving sites are protected by the Watamu Marine Reserve.
-There is also a lagoon just near Watamu that has great conditions for novice divers and night divers.
+It boasts 20 prime diving locations, protected by the Watamu Marine Reserve, all within less than 30 minutes from the main beach town.

-Other popular activities are kite surfing, dolphin and snorkel tours, sunset dhow tours and canoe rides in beautiful Mida creek.
+Other popular activities in Watamu are kite surfing, dolphin and snorkel tours, sunset dhow tours and canoe rides in beautiful Mida creek.

 Start: Watamu